finbourne/lusid-sdk-java-preview/sdk/docs/QuotesApi.md

 <a name="getQuotes"></a>
 # **getQuotes**
-> GetQuotesResponse getQuotes(scope, effectiveAt, asAt, maxAge, quoteIds)
+> GetQuotesResponse getQuotes(scope, effectiveAt, asAt, maxAge, page, limit, quoteIds)

 [BETA] Get quotes

 Get quotes effective at the specified date/time (if any).
 An optional maximum age of quotes can be specified, and is infinite by default.
 Quotes which are older than this at the time of the effective date/time will not be returned.
 MaxAge is a duration of time represented in an ISO8601 format, eg. P1Y2M3DT4H30M (1 year, 2 months, 3 days, 4 hours and 30 minutes).
+The results are paged, and by default the 1st page of results is returned with a limit of 100 results per page

 ### Example
 ```java